RMLio/rmlmapper-webapi-js/README.md

 ### Run tests

 - The RMLMapper needs to be available in the root and called `rmlmapper.jar`.
-This is the case if you executed `npm run download:rmlmapper`.
+Get the latest version via `npm run download:rmlmapper`.
 - Run the tests via `npm test`.
 The test framework is [Mocha](https://mochajs.org/) and the code coverage is provided via [Istanbul](https://istanbul.js.org/)